ChanderG/my-dwm/README.md

 Also, when you wake the computer from sleep, the screen is shown for a couple of seconds after which the slock kicks in.
 Also if you are using slock, there is no prompt for a password.
 It is just a black screen that turn blue as you start typing your password.

+### Alternate terminal

+Adds easy keybindings for xterm.
+Note that xterm has not concepts of tabs (like in gnome-terminal) so I bound it with tabbed , another suckless product that provides tabbing feature to X based applications.

 ###Wishlist or TODO

 * Remap terminal to some easy key (say Windows/Command).